Today's History Trivia for September 12

 1866 First Long-Running Broadway Musical The Black Crook opens.
 It also marked the start of girlie shows in the U.S.

 Today's Birthdays for September 12

 1931 Thomas Henry "Tommy" Moore d.
 1981 English drummer.
 Was a member of the Silver Beetles (1960), which later became The Beatles.
 He quit because he "had enough of Lennon," and went back to his job as a fork-lift driver.

-1944 Barry White singer, wrote The Harlem Shuffle, and recorded the #1 hit Can't Get Enough of Your Love Baby.
+1944 Barry White d.
+2003 American singer-songwriter.
+Wrote The Harlem Shuffle, and recorded the #1 hit Can't Get Enough of Your Love Baby.

 1943 Maria Muldaur (Maria Grazia Rosa Domenica D'Amato), American singer.
 Music: Midnight at the Oasis (1972).